 One of the Department's key strategies in reducing gun violence is a coordinated response to mental health denials.
-As part of the strategy, each U.S. Attorney's Office was supposed to consult with relevant district stakeholders, including ATF and state or local law enforcement and mental health departments, to assess the feasibility of adopting disruption and early engagement programs or other methods or protocols designed to address mental-health-prohibited individuals who attempt to acquire a firearm and to counter the threat of mass shootings.
+As part of the strategy, each U.S. Attorney's Office was to consult with relevant district stakeholders, including ATF and state or local law enforcement and mental health departments, to assess the feasibility of adopting disruption and early engagement programs or other methods/protocols designed to address mental-health-prohibited individuals who attempt to acquire a firearm and to counter the threat of mass shootings.

-Covid-19 has impacted progress in implementing disruption and early engagement programs.
-While every USAO has "assessed," at least preliminarily, the feasibility of adopting disruption and early engagement programs, the Covid-19 crisis has sidetracked the ability of USAOs to progress with further planning.
-At least one USAO had a productive meeting with stakeholders early in 2020, and were on track to develop some sort of local disruption and early engagement initiative, but the USAO has not been able to meet again since maximum teleworking began in March 2020.
-Other USAOs were hoping to learn more about disruption and early engagement programs at the National PSN Conference, originally set for April 2020, and had expected to further assess the feasibility of setting up these programs after obtaining additional information at the conference.
-The PSN Conference was postponed until September 2020, so USAOs have not yet had the opportunity to learn more about disruption and early engagement programs.
-This information may be appropriate to include in the risk column.
+COVID-19 has impacted progress in implementing disruption and early engagement programs.
+While every USAO has "assessed," at least preliminarily, the feasibility of adopting disruption and early engagement programs, the COVID-19 crisis has sidetracked the ability of USAOs to make progress with further planning.
+For example, one USAO had a productive meeting with stakeholders early in 2020, and was on track to develop a local disruption and early engagement initiative, but the USAO has not been able to meet again since maximum teleworking began in March 2020.
+Other USAOs were hoping to learn more about disruption and early engagement programs at the National Project Safe Neighborhood (PSN) Conference, originally set for April 2020, and had expected to further assess the feasibility of setting up these programs after obtaining additional information at the conference.
+The PSN Conference, which would have highlighted disruption-and-early-engagement programs, is postponed indefinitely.